Sbiggs1985/holbertonschool-low_level_programming/0x0A-argc_argv/README.md

-0x0B.
-C - argc, argv
+0xB.
+C Argc, Argv

 Arguments to main
-argc and argv
+Argc and argv
-What does argc mean and argv mean?
+What does argc and argv mean?
-How to compile with unused variables.
+How to compile with unused variables